Talk about a moment that changed your life

 A lot of people might discuss when they graduated, or met someone amazing, the birth of a child, loss of a loved one…Mine however is a bit different.
 This entry, taken out of context might make me seem a bit like a psycho but as promised my answers are always unedited.

 I will never say I don’t have flaws, honestly I think I am full of them.
 My most destructive is that I have always had a temper, I lack patience both with situations and people.
 I have never been a violent person, however there was a day in my marriage where I realized if I didn’t get my anger in check I might end up throwing everything away.
 Let me back track so this entry makes sense….

-My ex husband was once a good man and I won’t pretend I was without fault in the deterioration of our relationship.
-There was a turning point in our relationship where I started to resent him.
-I cooked, cleaned, paid the bills, laundry, grocery shopped while he just acted like a child then he stopped having sex with me.
+My ex husband wasn’t always a terrible man and I won’t pretend I was without fault in the deterioration of our relationship.
+There was a turning point where I started to resent him.
+I cooked, cleaned, paid the bills, did the laundry, grocery shopped while he just acted like a child then he stopped having sex with me.
 I can assume he grew to resent me as well.
 Anyways, the point of explaining this is that my marriage was abusive.
 My ex husband was an alcoholic, he was angry when he drank, often times violent, used to say awful things (as did I in retaliation) and a couple times it got physical.
 We brought out the worst in each other.